Jocelyn Blore

 Featured Online CSI Degree Programs

-Stevenson University offers a 120-credit online bachelor’s degree in criminal justice to people with at least two years of work experience.
+Stevenson offers a 120-credit online bachelor’s degree in criminal justice to people with at least two years of work experience.
 In courses such as the juvenile justice system, criminology, corrections, victimology, and civil liability, students are prepared to confront the moral, sociological, and legal issues of the administration of justice worldwide.
 Graduates from this program pursue careers as forensic investigators, private detectives, and lawyers.

 Purdue Global hosts several online programs, including a crime scene technician (CST) certificate, as well as an associate of applied science (AAS), a bachelor of science (BS), and a master of science (MS) in criminal justice.
 The BS program features five distinct emphases: forensic psychology, homeland security, juvenile justice, law enforcement, and CSI.
 The CSI track offers classes such as forensic fingerprint analysis, supervisory practices in criminal justice, and forensic chemistry & trace evidence analysis.

-The University of California at Irvine (UCI) provides a renowned 52-credit online master’s program (MA) in criminology, law and society.
+UCI provides a renowned 52-credit online master’s program (MA) in criminology, law and society.
 With exciting coursework in crime & social deviance, hate crimes, and leadership, this comprehensive graduate program typically takes two years to complete, requiring only one on-campus, five-day intensive at the beginning of the fall quarter for the introduction to criminology, law, & society class.

 Many traditional, campus-based CSI programs are available to qualified students.
 Given the hands-on nature of the field—using lab equipment, forensics tools, and trained powers of perception to extract, analyze, and document evidence from crime scenes—pursuing a “brick-and-mortar” experience can be the preferred option for some students.